neel-doshi-sky/oop_kata/src/uk/sky/kata/exampleProject/README.md

 5) For the list, return an ListResponse object containing all the cars in the database with a success message
 6) For delete, loop through the cars and delete the car from the list, return a ResponseBase object with a success message

-**Task 3:**
+**Task 4:**

 Last one I promise!
 Polymorphism time!

 Now lets say I wanted to add multiple cars to the database but I still want my create method to be called the same thing...
 Create a new Response object called CreateMultipleResponse, instead of having a single Car property, this needs to have a List<Car> property
-1) Create another method called `create` in your interface but this time it needs to take a list of cars instead of just 11
+1) Create another method called `create` in your interface but this time it needs to take a list of cars instead of just 1
-2) Implement this method in your impl file - add the list of cars provided to your car database(list) and return a success message
+2) Implement this method in your impl file - add the list of cars provided to your car database and return a success message
 3) Create another method called `delete`in your interface but this time instead of taking a car object, take a String id parameter instead
 4) Implement this method in your impl file - loop through the car database and delete the car with the id provided